yqsun91/WACCM-Emulation/README.md

 Sample output data from WACCM emulation.
 It is 3D global output from the WACCM model, on the original model grid.

+However, the demo data here is one very small part of the WACCM output due to storage limit of Github.
+NN trained on this Demodata will not work.

 # data loader
 load 3D WACCM data and reshaping them to the NN input.